 Over the years, we have gotten some amazing Black superheroes in both mainstream and independent comics.
 Though other minorities groups have also gained traction in comics over the years, many simply were too politically incorrect to be embraced and admired.
 There is still room for more inclusion of (actually cool) characters that represent the disabled and LGBTQ+ communities.
 Companies are recognizing these needs and are slowly working to fill these gaps.

-And while we wait (somewhat) patiently for better representation and inclusion, it's also important to recognize the fierce black heroines and women superheroes who kick ass in the pages of our favorite comic books.
+And while we wait (somewhat) patiently for better representation and inclusion, it's also important to recognize the fierce Black heroines and women superheroes in the pages of our favorite comic books.

 Her expert hand-to-hand combat skills helped her defeat the Morlocks leader Callisto when challenged to a fight to the death.
 Even when her weather manipulation powers were temporarily neutralized, she still overcame her enemies and proved herself to be a force of nature.

 Former cop Misty Knight has dedicated her life to ridding New York City of its criminals.
 Though she lost her right arm in a bombing, she overcame depression and found her purpose in crime fighting.